Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Gotcha.

-secondhand yellow Datsun that he absolutely loved.
-And he took it on a road trip, something he was
+He bought a second-hand yellow Datsun that he absolutely loved, and he took it on a road trip,

 And it was during this trip that he learnt of a family secret.

-His mother, Billie, was not Walt's first wife.
+His mother, Billy, was not Walt's first wife.

-and I believe it didn't tell his parents that he knew the truth
+I believe it didn't tell his parents that he knew the truth about his half siblings,

 How did he discover the secret?